tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 ### More Recursion

-From the equipment replacement problem we have a solution that tells you what to do with the machine or equipment from the first decision year (result chains).
+From the equipment replacement problem, we have a solution that tells you what to do with the machine or equipment from the first decision year (result chains).
 For a given year, it might turn out that both solutions, keep or replace, yield the exact same effect, hence we have a bifurcation: we have to follow two branches, if we keep and if we replace.
 This produces a